A student stands in front of a religious building on a study abroad trip.

 What is the nature of the sacred?
 How do the major religions of the world express and codify our relations to the holy?
 How do the major religions of the world speak to a common ultimate concern?
 How do they differ in the beliefs they promote?

-A minor in Religion creates space for you to explore fundamental questions about life and our purpose on this planet.
-It allows you to dive deep to better understand peoples, cultures, and societies around the globe – what unites and divides us – through the lens of religion.
+A minor in religious studies creates space for you to explore fundamental questions about life and our purpose on this planet.
+It allows you to dive deep to better understand peoples, cultures, and societies around the globe — what unites and divides us — through the lens of religion.

-To study religion is to study diverse belief systems that have had a significant influence on the lives of millions of people worldwide.
+To study religion is to study diverse belief systems that have significantly influenced the lives of millions of people worldwide.
 Religious faith has been the source of great artistic and literary achievements while, at the same time, serving as the justification for many of the world’s major conflicts, wars, and social movements.
 Understanding the role religion plays in conflicts and social change, and the resources it may bring to their resolution is one important reason for its study.

 Next steps